Javeedm07/Simon-Game/README.md

 Welcome to the Simon Game!
 This is a fun memory game where the player must repeat a sequence of colors shown on the screen.
 The sequence increases in length as the player progresses, making the game more challenging with each level.

-Features ✨

-- Press any key to start the game 🖱️
-- Watch the color sequence 🔵🟢🟡🔴
-- Repeat the sequence by clicking the corresponding buttons 💡
-- The game ends when a wrong move is made ❌
-- Popup available with game instructions 📝

 Game Instructions 📝

 1. Press any key to start the game. ⌨️